Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Sources of Error

-In the rest of this subsection we focus on the adiabatic ramping up.
+In the rest of this subsection we focus on the impact of the adiabatic ramping up.
 The ramping down of $\Omega$ is discussed in the next subsection.
-From empirical observation of numerical calculations, the ramping up of $\Omega$ is uneventful while more complex features are observed when $\Delta$ is ramped up.
-Significant loss of fidelity to the instantaneous ground state occurs when energy gaps become small, particularly for excited states that couple strongly to the vacuum via the time-dependent perturbation operator $\sum_j \hat n_j$.
+From empirical observation of numerical calculations, the ramping up of $\Omega$ is uneventful at large negative detuning while more complex features are observed when $\Delta$ is ramped up.
+Significant loss of fidelity to the instantaneous ground state occurs when energy gaps become small, particularly for excited states that couple strongly to the vacuum via the time-dependent perturbation operator $-\Delta(t)\sum_j \hat n_j$.
 The problem occurs for some special values of $\Delta$ and sometimes the fidelity can ``recover" for larger times of the rampup.
 The issue can be mitigated by using a slower ramping up in the difficult region.

-As an illustration, we considered the standard example $\rho=2.0$, $Rb/a$=2.35, $a=4.1\mu m$ and $\Delta=3.5\Omega$.
+As an illustration, we considered the standard example $\rho=2.0$, $R_b/a$=2.35, $a=4.1\mu m$ and $\Delta=3.5\Omega$.
 This corresponds to $\Omega=1.078224\ \times 2\pi$ MHz=6774683 Hz.
 We used $\delta t$=0.02 $\mu$s.
-The results are shown in Fig. \ref{fig:4vs12}.
+The results are shown in Figs. \ref{fig:4vstarget} \& \ref{fig:12vstarget}.
 Significant departures from the target probabilities are clearly visible for the $4\,\mu$s sequence.
 However, extending the rampup to $12\,\mu$s goes a long way to fix the problem.
-We have tested a modified ramp up schedule within the $4\mu s$ window in Appendix \ref{app:ramp_variation}.
+We have tested a modified ramp up schedule within the $4\, \mu s$ window in Appendix \ref{app:ramp_variation}.
 We observe minimal difference between these two schedules.
 However, increasing the original schedule to $12 \mu s$ does have a significant impact.
-Fig. \ref{fig:4vs12} shows the $12 \mu s$ schedule is closer to the target state than the $4 \mu s$ schedule.
+Figs. \ref{fig:4vstarget} \& \ref{fig:12vstarget} show the $12\,\mu s$ schedule is closer to the target state than the $4\, \mu s$ schedule.